iamcharred/RepData_PeerAssessment1/PA1_template.md

 2. Calculate and report the mean and median total number of steps taken per day

---> Mean of total number of steps taken per day:
+--> The mean of total number of steps taken per day is:

 ```r
 mean(steps.perday$steps)